Localization using FTMRTT

 Note that only the locations of the Wi-Fi APs are needed (no “learning”, “training” or “fingerprinting”).

-The FTMRTT app can be used whether the Wi-Fi APs advertize support for the FTM RTT protocol in their Wi-Fi beacon frames or not.
-Further, the FTMRTT app can be used even with uncooperative APs (those not supporting the protocol) using one-sided RTT measurements (although with somewhat reduced accuracy).
+The FTMRTT app can be used whether the Wi-Fi APs advertise their support for the FTM RTT protocol in the Wi-Fi beacon frames or not.
+Further, the FTMRTT app can be used even with uncooperative APs (those not supporting the IEEE 802.11mc protocol) using one-sided RTT measurements (with somewhat reduced accuracy).

 For more details about the IEEE 802.11-2016 (a.k.a.
-IEEE 802.11mc or FTM RTT or WiFi RTT) Wi-Fi protocol for “Fine Time Measurement” (FTM) “Round Trip Time” (RTT) see “Indoor positioning using time of flight with respect to WiFi access points".
+IEEE 802.11mc) protocol for “Fine Time Measurement” (FTM) “Round Trip Time” (RTT) see “Indoor positioning using time of flight with respect to Wi-Fi access points".
 Check out sample videos of FTMRTT in action and read papers reporting on research done with FTMRTT.

 Many Wi-Fi access points and phones provide support for FTM RTT range finding — e.g. Google Wi-Fi APs and Google Pixel phones.
 See AP FTM RTT support for a list of APs that support two-sided FTM-RTT.
-See phone FTM RTT support for a list of phones, as well as retail, warehousing and distribution center devices that support two-sided FTM-RTT.
+See phone FTM RTT support for a list of phones, and see retail, warehousing and distribution center devices that support two-sided FTM-RTT.

 Recently “enterprise level” access points have started to support FTM RTT as well (when enabled in the system).
 See e.g. HPE / Aruba "Self-Locating Wireless Access Points" and CISCO / Meraki "Set Up Access Point Auto Location".